-Woman allegedly burned in a chamber at CryoWorks facility in Berkley files lawsuit
+Woman allegedly burned at CryoWorks facility files suit

 Berkley — A 48-year-old Macomb County woman allegedly suffered first- and second-degree burns while in a nitrogen gas-filled cryogenic chamber designed to improve fitness and treat injuries, according to an Oakland Circuit Court lawsuit.

 Tracy Marzec, a licensed physical therapy assistant, and her co-workers were invited to the CryoWorks Michigan facility on Woodward in Berkley in August to experience a three-minute cryotherapy session, according to the complaint.

 Similar businesses have popped up elsewhere in Metro Detroit in the past year.
 Those who have experienced the process claim it leaves them feeling refreshed or invigorated, but is considered a non-medical wellness modality and is not a recognized medical specialty.